 - 2 cups of water

 - 4 tablespoons tomato sauce

 - 1 teaspoon sugar

 - 1 box of couscous serving 6

-- Heat up 1 tbsp of oil in a deep skillet over medium heat.
+- Heat up 1 tablespoon of oil in a deep skillet over medium heat.
 Dice onion and carrots, then add to the skillet.
 Cut up the bell pepper and combine.
 Simmer and stir everything together, occasionally adding a little bit of water.
-(You’ll be adding about 2 cups of water to the sauce throughout the cooking process.)
+(You'll be adding about 2 cups of water to the sauce throughout the cooking process.)